1 - You use marketing automation project only to send emails

-Salespeople need to be kept informed about some relevant marketing activities directly from CRM but do not go back to CRM all marketing events.
+Salespeople need to be kept informed about some relevant marketing activities for Marketing Automation Project are directly from CRM but do not go back to CRM for all marketing events.
 Too many notifications would make the situation unmanageable for the sales teams.
 Prioritize actions and interactions that show a significant commitment from a prospect (such as visiting the Rates page or opening a promotional email).

 # 9 - Your scoring is useless

-You have a scoring in place, you have spent time (too much time?), But in the end, nobody uses it, not even you.
+You have scored in place, you have spent time (too much time?), But in the end, nobody uses it, not even you.
 Worse, some unskilled contacts become MQL behind your back and trigger unwanted notifications from sales reps.

 Source: Righton interactive

-# 10 - Your marketing automation and CRM synchronization is poorly done
+# 10 - Your marketing automation project and CRM synchronization is poorly done

-Poor synchronization usually results in a poorly organized database, with little or no segmentation, which is difficult to use.
+Poor synchronization in Marketing Automation Project usually results in a poorly organized database, with little or no segmentation, which is difficult to use.